Roly67/easy-weightloss-tips/_posts/2018-10-15-faq-weight-loss-resolution.md

 description: FAQ-Weight loss resolution for the new year should focus on lifestyle changes that involve healthier habits such as regular exercise and proper nutrition.
 keywords: faq-weight loss resolution,lifestyle,healthier
 permalink: /faq-weight-loss-resolution.html
-index-snippet: FAQ - What would be a good New Year’s resolution to help me lose weight?
+excerpt: FAQ - What would be a good New Year’s resolution to help me lose weight?
 Voted "Best Answer" by Yahoo!
 Answers

 ---

-## FAQ: What would be a good New Year’s resolution to help me lose weight?

 ### Voted "Best Answer" by Yahoo!
 Answers